MannCodes14/hello-world-1/README.md

 # hello-world-1
-this id description as u know
+this is description as u know